zohra101/sandbox-level2/aria.md

 ### `aria-type`

-### Enable the accessibility tree in developer tools.
+### Enable the accessibility tree in developer tool to display accessible elements and their attributes.
 1. Load the generic-elements.html file from your sandobx.
 2. In the browser, open the developer tools.
 3. Go to the Elements tab.